Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Create an initial list of projects from the business's / team's roadmap
 - Meet Heads of Teams for 30 minutes - see agenda email below.
 During these meetings, let them lead and be able to refer back to the initial list of pointers we already planned.
 - Keep in mind:
+  - The end goal of what I need to know from these sessions: I need to lead a team to the successful completion of the projects.
+I need to know why things are important, what they mean and have a rough idea of how to do the things and why BI needs to do these things in order to do my job.
   - Understand in enough detail what needs to happen - ask for context when you’re not sure what things are/mean.
 Try to relate what needs to happen to the entire BI picture.
 If we integrate new data, do we need to get it into attribution too?
 Are there specific items of the project more important than others?
   - Challenge on importance - how this relate to the business’s strategic pillars for the year?
 Does it become more important over time?
 Is it worth the effort?
   - Understand how far in the process they are as to what needs to happen.
 Are there any things they need to think about from a data perspective they may not have thought about yet?
 Do we agree that their approach is a good one or can we make things easier?